rreece/rreece.github.io/philosophy-reading-list/index.md

 -   Mayo, D.G.
 (1996). *Error and the Growth of Experimental Knowledge*.
 -   Ladyman, J. (1998).
 What is Structural Realism?
 -   Bueno, O. (1999).
 What is Structural Empiricism?
--   Psillos, S. (1999).
-Scientific Realism: How Science Tracks Truth.
+-   Psillos, S. (1999).  *Scientific Realism: How Science Tracks Truth*.
 -   Psillos, S. (2000).
 The Present State of the Scientific Realism Debate.
 -   Chang, H. (2001).
 Realism Beyond Footstamping.
 -   van Fraassen, B. (2001).
 Constructive Empiricism Now.